Home > Custom Shop > Tone Woods > Bubinga

 Quicksilver Guitar Bubinga Body Kramer Metal Neck (Ed Roman Custom Body)

-Quilted Bubinga from the boards above.
+Quilted Bubinga

 This piece is French polished and not lacquered.